BarsoumRose/DB_PetStore/README.md

 # DB_PetStore
-# Setting up MySQL database
+# Setting up MySQL Database

 To access the database for our project, please download mySQL, community development edition.
 Create a database and remeber the user and password for it.